Connor Wong Player Props: Red Sox vs. Marlins

 Connor Wong At The Plate

-- Looking at the 55 games he has played this year, he's went deep in five of them (9.1%), and in 3.1% of his trips to the plate.
+- In 8.9% of his games this season, he has homered, and 3.1% of his trips to the plate.

-- In 21.8% of his games this year, Wong has tallied at least one RBI.
-In six of those games (10.9%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.